Get Started

 Errors

-If you want to escape errors inside the sc, leave the "errors" property by default.
-In this case, you will receive either the entity data or the error object.
-You need to do a type check. for example, by checking the statusCode property with ".hasOwnProperty"
+If you want to handle errors within the SDK, leave the "errors" property at its default setting.
+In this case, you will receive either the entity data or an error object.
+You need to perform a type check, for example, by checking the statusCode property with ".hasOwnProperty".

-However, if you want to use the construction "try catch(e) ", set the property "isShell" to the value "false".
-In this case, you need to handle the error using "try catch(e) ".
+However, if you prefer to use the "try catch(e) " construct, set the "isShell" property to "false".
+In this case, you will need to handle the error using "try catch(e) ".

-Also, you can pass custom functions that will be called inside the sdk with the appropriate error code.
-These functions receive an error object as an argument.
-You can process it yourself.
+Additionally, you can pass custom functions that will be called within the SDK with the appropriate error code.
+These functions receive an error object as an argument, which you can process as needed.

 const api = defineOneEntry('your-url', {